Active Release Techniques

 Active Release Technique (ART) is a hands-on treatment.

 Your therapist holds muscle, ligament, fascia, tendon, nerve, or capsule tension on the tissue involved (not the skin) in a shortened position.
-While the structure is lengthened through a full, comfortable range of active motion and tension maintained throughout the movement.
 There is no skin tension or sliding on the skin.
+At the same time, the structure is lengthened through a complete, comfortable range of active motion and pressure is maintained throughout the movement.

 Who Can Benefit From Active Release Technique?

 ART can be used on every patient, regardless of your job description or athletic passion.
 Active Release Technique can address repetitive injuries, adhesions, contractures, tissue hypoxia, and joint dysfunction.

 What Injuries Can You Treat With Active Release Technique?